nuxt/fonts/README.md

 })
 ```

+You should read [their terms in full](https://www.adobe.com/legal/terms.html) before using a font through `adobe`.

 ### Writing a custom provider

 The provider API is likely to evolve in the next few releases of Nuxt Fonts, but at the moment it looks like this: